mirceabdr/shoto-authgen/README.md

 python shoto_hasher.py

 Enter your password when prompted.
-The pwd.xml file will be created automatically in the config folder.
+The pwd.xml file will be created automatically.

 Example
 python shoto_hasher.py

 Output:

-config/
-└── pwd.xml  ← generated automatically
+ pwd.xml  ← generated automatically
 🔑 Parameters
 Param	Description
 password	User input password
-config_folder	Folder where pwd.xml will be generated (default: config) 🧪 Technical Details
+pwd.xml will be generated
+🧪 Technical Details
 Hash is generated in 2 steps:
 MD5 of password (uppercase)
 Concatenated with fixed salt LD|SD → MD5 final (uppercase)
-Final hash is written in all password fields of pwd.xml Folder config is created automatically if it does not exist ⚠️ Disclaimer
+Final hash is written in all password fields of pwd.xml ⚠️ Disclaimer

 This project is for: